Naykat/HoneyJar/README.md

 # HoneyJar
 HoneyJar is an encryption that will make your messages or files protected

-HoneyJar takes as an argument a string with letters that you will use in sentences you are going to encrypt
+HoneyJar takes as an argument an alphabet(type: string) with letters that you will use in sentences you are going to encrypt

 HoneyJar has 2 functions:
 1) prepare(string) — encrypts string